 If you are looking for a comprehensive collection of credit repair sample letters, you have come to the right place.
-This useful guide will navigate you through several credit repair strategies, with tips on when and how to use them and links to sample letters that you can use to get started.
+This useful guide will navigate you through several credit repair strategies, with tips on when and how to use them, and links to sample letters & templates you can use to get started.

 Credit reports and credit scores are designed to help lenders make informed decisions based on your established credit history.
 However, today’s digital world is subject to hacking, identity theft, and all kinds of electronic data mismanagement that can significantly distort the true picture of what you look like as a consumer of credit.

 Whether you believe your credit report to be “healthy” or “sick,” you should always review your credit report at least once per quarter, and take any actions that you deem appropriate to ensure that your own creditworthiness is being reported accurately.
 This may seem like a decent amount of work initially, but once you educate yourself on what problems to look for and how to fix them, it will quickly become an easy and efficient process that can make a world of difference any time you apply for credit.